Smartproxy vs. Bright Data (Luminati): A Comparison

 Overall, Bright Data offers more choice, whether we’re talking about proxy types, their features, or customizability options.
 You’ll be able to get anything and fine-tune it for your needs – at the price of complexity and premium rates.
 On the other hand, Smartproxy delivers features that most customers need, wrapping them up in a convenient and cheaper package.

 My advice is: consider if Smartproxy’s functionality meets your requirements.
 If so, you’ll be able to get a similar quality service for significantly less.
 If not, choose Bright Data – you will pay more, but there’s no other service as complete.

 Here’s a quick table of the aspects we compared:

 |Get 20% Off||Visit Bright Data|

 |Target audience||Small to mid businesses||Small to large businesses|

 Smartproxy is a relatively young provider, with a team spread across the globe.
-Bright Data has been in business longer, though still not as long as companies like GeoSurf.
+Bright Data is Israel based and has been around for longer, though still not as long as companies like GeoSurf.